cortexproject/cortex/docs/proposals/block-storage-time-series-deletion.md

 ### Filtering data during queries while not yet deleted:

-This will be done during the first 3 parts of the deletion lifecycle until the tombstone is deleted and the request's status becomes `Processed`.
+This will be done during the first 3 states of the deletion lifecycle until the tombstone is deleted and the request's status becomes `Processed`.

 Once a deletion request is received, a tombstone entry will be created.
 The object store such as S3, GCS, Azure storage, can be used to store all the deletion requests.
 See the section below for more detail on how the tombstones will be stored.
 Using the tombstones, the querier will be able to filter the to-be-deleted data initially.
 In addition, the existing cache will be invalidated using cache generation numbers, which are described in the later sections.

 The compactor will scan for new tombstone files and will update the bucket-index with the tombstone information regarding the deletion requests.
-This will enable the querier to priodically check the bucket index if there are any new tombstone files that are required for filtering.
+This will enable the querier to periodically check the bucket index if there are any new tombstone files that are required to be used for filtering.
 One drawback of this approach is the time it could take to start filtering the data.
 Since the compactor will update the bucket index with the new tombstones every `-compactor.cleanup-interval` (default 15 min).
 Then the cached bucket index is refreshed in the querier every `-blocks-storage.bucket-store.sync-interval` (default 15 min).
 Potentially could take almost 30 min for queriers to start filtering deleted data when using the default values.
 If the information requested for deletion is confidential/classified, the time delay is something that the user should be aware of, in addition to the time that the data has already been in Cortex.

 An additional thing to consider is that this would mean that the bucket-index would have to be enabled for this API to work.
 Since the plan is to make to the bucket-index mandatory in the future for block storage, this shouldn't be an issue.